 Photographs of Ocala from the late 19th century and a map of Marion County in the early 1890s.
 Since the mid-1800s, Silver Springs has been a tourist destination.
 Early pictures of Silver Springs line the walls.

 The New Deal Programs during the Great Depression benefitted Marion County that show photographs of the Cross Florida Ship Canal.

 Turn the postcard stand for Old Ocala reproduction postcards.
 Books on Silver Springs underwater photography prints, autographed books, and posters for sale.
-Artwork that line the walls for sale and benefit the museum.
-Admission and hours of operation on the website.
+Artwork that line the walls for sale that benefit the museum.
+Admission prices and hours of operation on the website.